Skip to Main Content

 You may have questions about what can be used in the classroom.
 If you are unsure, here are four steps you can take to determine whether you are using copyrighted works appropriately.

 1) We recommend that you start by asking first: Is what you are using protected under copyright law or in the public domain?
-You can do this by checking this chart created by Peter Hirtle: Copyright Term and the Public Domain in the United States or the Public Domain Slider
+You can do this by checking this chart created by Peter Hirtle: Copyright Term and the Public Domain in the United States

 4) If you don't think your use is fair, then you might need to ask permission.
 But please note that linking is legal in the United States, and you don't need to ask permission!
-Instructions on how to link to library resources are on the Gleeson Library YouTube channel

 Finally...

 Don't panic!
 You should know that copyright law supports education, and we have a copyright advisory team at the Gleeson Library to help you.
 There are, in fact, not just one, not two, but three pieces of legislation that educators depend on to do things like show videos in a class, hand out copies of articles to students, and use screenshots of websites in order to teach a point.
-They are
+They are:

 Copyright Tools